 Has no relationship with the initiator of the call (e.g., international gateways).

+NOTE: Gateway attestation may also be used when the STI-AS does not have sufficient information for determining that A or B attestation applies.

 For the PASSporT extension claim, the “attest” key value pair shall be set to uppercase characters “A”, “B”, or “C” corresponding to the appropriate attestation defined above.

 Origination Identifier (“origid”)